 Affix self adhesive label with case name to the upper right hand corner of the jacket.

 File the case jacket with active pending cases or pass on to other case processing as appropriate.

 A document should be placed in the jacket immediately or within one day after receipt.
+If an office images and indexes documents, the time frame should be completed within 3 business days for the documents to be placed in the file.
 Procedures should ensure accurate and consistent filing.